Xathviar/Werewolf_Java/README.md

 # Werewolf_Java
-A Discord Bot for playing Werewolf made by Alkarion
+This is a Werewolf Discord Bot written by Alkarion